kinggotgamja/AFT200_tester/README.md

 * This code is designed for reading the AFT200-D80 6-axis force sensor of AIDIN Robotics in South Korea
+* it use the CAN version -> Need CAN to Ethernet
 * it do not require the ROS system

 * Build procedure